gil-kart/3d-model-with-two-images/README.md

 and this is how the model looks when performing rotation transformation on it:
 ![output_gif](https://user-images.githubusercontent.com/73134488/181613002-c00e92cb-4547-4b30-bf6a-eb93e5d5893b.gif)

-so now, for every two images of an object, showen from two different angles, we can create a model of it, by marking matching points. the model will look more accurate when using a larger number of points.
+so now, for every two images of an object, showen from two different angles, and their camera matrix, we can create a model of it, by marking matching points. the model will look more accurate when using a larger number of points.